Back to California

 What This Bill Does

-• Prevents landlords from evicting tenants whose income or ability to obtain income is impacted by immigration enforcement activities until 180 days after the conclusion of those activities.
+• Prevents landlords from starting or continuing eviction actions against tenants who face financial hardships due to immigration enforcement for up to 180 days after the end of those activities.

-• Requires tenants to submit a declaration under penalty of perjury stating they are facing detention-related hardship due to immigration enforcement.
+• Requires tenants to submit a declaration stating they are facing detention-related hardship, which must include specific details about their situation.

-• Prohibits landlords from charging late fees, interest, or penalties on rent not paid because of immigration enforcement issues.
+• Prohibits landlords from charging late fees, interest, or other penalties on rent that is not paid due to immigration enforcement issues.

 Who It Names or Affects